Video – Why Do I Need a Sending Church?

 - Read about Megan.
 When her church disbanded, she invested extra time and effort to develop a relationship with a new sending church rather than go without one.
 Then read Going to the Ends of the Earth?
 Bring Your Church Along!

 - Pick up or download the excellent book Well Sent.
 Perhaps you could also share it with leaders in your church.

 Think God might be nudging you to be a missionary?
 Talk to your church!
-Take our Next Steps Quiz for other things you can do.
+Use the Charting Your Course worksheet to brainstorm other things you can do.

 Stories from the pursuit